quinb96/tkAudioConverter/README.md

 Next, go to your Windows search bar which is on the bottom left corner a white rectangle box.

-Type "environment variables", without the quotes, then press "enter".
+Type ``Environment Variables``, without the quotes, then press "enter".

 A System Properties window comes up.
-At the bottom right corner of the window, click "Environment Variables"
+At the bottom right corner of the window, click ``Environment Variables``

 Another window pops up.
 There was two boxes.
 One that is "User variables for username" and one that is "System Variables".